idec2021/UOregon/docs/documentation/notebook.md

 <img width="259" alt="Screen Shot 2021-08-11 at 10 26 01 AM" src="https://user-images.githubusercontent.com/77999251/129075188-112be313-f721-487b-9a4f-50df5ca6aa7e.png">

-- Primer dimerization shown at the bottom of the gel
+- Primer dimerization shown at the bottom of the gel , remix was not used

 ## August 10th
 Make Overnight Culture of T7+remix cells for induction/ transformation